Anthony N. Culpepper Jr.

 fax: +1 310 337 4486

-Mr. Culpepper, Associate Attorney, represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
+Mr. Culpepper, Senior Attorney, represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
 He serves as liaison with upper management to implement the firm’s goals.
 He also supervises and mentors junior attorneys in the El Segundo office.
 Before his promotion, Mr. Culpepper was an Associate Attorney for the firm.